1. Agriculture accounts for about 80% of total U.S. water consumption, almost all due to irrigation.

-About 80% of U.S. consumptive freshwater use is attributed to agriculture.[1-4]
+About 80% of U.S. water consumption is attributed to agriculture, mostly due to irrigation.[1-6]

 Surface water and groundwater are withdrawn in almost equal parts.